-If an investigation substantiates that fraudulent activities have occurred, the director of compliance or president shall issue reports to appropriate designated personnel and, if appropriate, to the Board of Trustees through its Executive Committee.
+If an investigation substantiates that fraudulent activities have occurred, the director of compliance or president shall issue reports to appropriate designated personnel and, if appropriate, to the Board of Trustees.

 Any decisions to prosecute or refer the examination results to the appropriate law enforcement and/or regulatory agencies for independent investigation will be made by the president (or Board Chair) in conjunction with MTSO Counsel, as will final decisions on disposition of the situation.